 The second are called “on the ear” and these sit just over the ear opening and usually have a soft pad on them.
 These provide high volume boost but allow enough sounds from around to bleed in so that you can remain aware of your surroundings.

-The last style are earbuds or in-ear headphones.
+The last style is earbuds or in-ear headphones.
 Most of the earbuds for TV listening are “stethoscope” style meaning they sit just in the ear canal with a holder that sits below the head – just like the stethoscopes at the doctor’s office.

 Because they sit in the ear, these are not hearing aid compatible.
 As a matter of fact, they won’t fit if you have hearing aids.